Icydeath/ffxi-addons/ffxikeys/README.md

 Toggle Looping        | //keys loop

-Aliases:
+Aliases created when loaded:

-Action                | Addon Command
+Action                | Command
 --------------------- | -----------------------------
-Use SP Gobbie Key     | //usekeys
+Use SP Gobbie Key     | //usekeys or //usekeyssp
+Use Dial Key #AB      | //usekeysab
+Use Dial Key #FO      | //usekeysfo
+Use Dial Key #ANV     | //usekeysanv

 \<key\> should be replaced with values from [data/keys.lua](https://github.com/Tny5989/FFXIKeys/blob/master/data/keys.lua).
 \<count\> should be replaced with a number.

-This addon does not check your accolades.
-It is up to you to verify your accolades amount before buying keys.